Albert Cassell

-Albert Irvin Cassell (1895–1969) was a prominent mid-twentieth-century African-American architect in Washington, D.C., whose work shaped many academic communities in the United States.
+Albert Irvin Cassell (1895–1969) was a prominent mid-20th-century African-American architect in Washington, D.C., whose work shaped many academic communities in the United States.
 He designed buildings for Howard University in Washington D.C., Morgan State University in Baltimore, and Virginia Union University in Richmond.
 Cassell also designed and built civic structures for the State of Maryland and the District of Columbia.

 Early life

 Albert Irvin Cassell was born in Towson, Maryland, on June 25, 1895, the third child of Albert Truman Cassell and Charlotte Cassell.

 His father Albert T. Cassell was a coal truck driver and his mother Charlotte Cassell aka "Lottie" was a laundress.
 Albert Cassell began his education in the segregated Baltimore public school system, but moved to New York in 1909 where he began attending Douglas High School.
 At Douglas High, Cassell studied drafting under Ralph Victor Cook.
 With Cook's assistance, Cassell was admitted to the Cornell University architecture program in 1915, where he was a member of Alpha Phi Alpha.

 After completing two years at Cornell, Cassell's studies were interrupted by service in the US Army in World War I. He served in France, but not in combat, and was honorably discharged in 1919 as a second lieutenant in the 351st Heavy Field Artillery Regiment.
-In 1919 Cassell was awarded his degree from Cornell University, and began his career working with architect William A. Hazel.
+In 1919, Cassell was awarded his degree from Cornell University, and began his career working with architect William A. Hazel.
 In 1920, Mr. Cassell joined in the Architecture Department of Howard University as assistant professor.
 Just two years later, in 1922, Cassell had become University Architect and head of the Architecture Department at Howard.